kilpkonn/msc-thesis/main.typ

 $
 */

-==== Tactic "type constructor"
+==== Tactic "data constructor"

-"Type constructor" is the first of our tactics that takes us from some types to other types.
+"Data constructor" is the first of our tactics that takes us from terms of some types to terms of other types.
-The idea is to attempt to apply the constructors of types we have in scope.
+The idea is to attempt to apply the data constructors of the types we have in scope.
 We try them by looking for terms for each of the arguments the constructor has from the lookup table.
 If we have terms for all the arguments, then we have successfully applied the constructor.
 If not, then we cannot apply the constructor at this iteration of the algorithm.